ratatatatcode/express-ejs/documentation/06_Services.md

 };

 ```

-Purpose: Removes all to-dos associated with a specific userId.
+Purpose: Removes all to-dos associated with a specific userId.<br>

-Usage: Useful for account deletion or reset.
+Usage: Useful for account deletion or reset.<br>
 Returns: void after completing all deletions in parallel.